ker2x/DearDiary/Writerside/topics/pma.md

 - _Lab01-01.dll_ is created with CreateFileA, follow by CreateFileMappingA & MapViewOfFile. same as above.

-I'm not at home with my IDA, VM, Windows, etc... so that's it for now. i'll have to go home to read the rest of the code.
+I'm not at home with my IDA, VM, Windows, etc... so that's it for now.
+I'll have to go home to read the rest of the code.

 ---

-Dear Diary, i'm home again.
+Dear Diary, I'm home again.

-I'm reading the next piece of code and it's going to get a little bit messy.
+I'm reading the next piece of code, and it's going to get a little bit messy.
-The reason is that it call a bunch of sub_xxxxxx and i'll also need to rename some local var.
+The reason is that it call a bunch of sub_xxxxxx, and I'll also need to rename some local var.
-It's not difficult to guess what's going to happens, but since i'm writing this diary i'll push myself to reverse every part of it.
+It's not difficult to guess what's going to happens, but since I'm writing this diary I'll push myself to reverse every part of it.

 The list of local vars :
 ```